harangju/harangju.github.io/_drafts/2020-12-31-faith-action.md

 ---
 layout: post
-title: game of life
-description: gamifying human capital
+title: faith & action
+description: why they go together
-date: 2020-12-09
+date: 2021-01-01
 img:
 ---

 - Peterson, act as if God exists
 - mustard seed
 - investments
+- Faith is the latent variable that